flutter/website/src/docs/cookbook/networking/delete-data.md

 }
 ```

-Our `FutureBuilder()` will then rebuild when it receives a response.
-Since our response will not have any data in its body if the request was successful, the `Album.fromJson()` method will create an instance of the Album object with default value(which will be null in our case).
+`FutureBuilder()` now rebuilds when it receives a response.
+Since the response won't have any data in its body
+if the request was successful,
+the `Album.fromJson()` method creates an instance of the
+`Album` object with a default value (`null` in our case).
 This behavior can be altered in any way you wish.

 That's all!
 Now you've got a function that deletes the data from the internet.

 ## Complete example